Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * iPhone: the keyboard accessory view for the iphone is no longer cramped, and reorganized the buttons for iPhones (#1272).

 * When the editormode switches and there is no room to show the sidebar and the editor, auto-hide the sidebar (#1307).

+* When you select the filepad entry, the + and gear icons dissapear to give more space to the text input (#1333)

 ### Fixes